-Messrs.
-Coyne, Ford and Moore and Ms. Craig were members of the Compensation Committee throughout 2014.
-Ms. Greenthal was a member of the Compensation Committee between January 2014 and April 2014.
-Messrs.
-Scopellite and Verwaayen were members from May 2014 through December 2014.
-No member of the Compensation Committee was at any time during 2014, or formerly, an officer or employee of Akamai or of any of our subsidiaries, and no member of the Compensation Committee had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
+Ms. Craig and Messrs.
+Ford, Miller, Scopellite and Verwaayen were members of the Compensation Committee throughout 2016.
+Mr. Hesse joined the Compensation Committee in October 2016.
+No member of the Compensation Committee was at any time during 2016, or formerly, an officer or employee of Akamai or of any of our subsidiaries, and no member of the Compensation Committee had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
 No member of the Compensation Committee receives compensation, directly or indirectly, from Akamai in any capacity other than as a director.

-None of our executive officers served as a director or member of the compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of the Compensation Committee at any time during 2014.
+None of our executive officers served as a director or member of the compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of the Compensation Committee at any time during 2016.